 Plot vs story differences explained

 Most people think “plot” and “story” are the same thing, which makes sense considering they share many similarities.
-However, there are some key differences that make each unique.
+However, there are some key differences between plot and a story that make each unique.

 English novelist E.M.
 Forester explained the differences best in saying